Category Archives: Cathodic Protection

 The Case for Linear Anode Cathodic Protection System Design

 The linear anode solution consists of long runs of linear anode installed parallel and in very close proximity to the piping being protected.
 The current output is kept very low and is generally consistent across the entire system.
 A linear anode is in effect a distributed system with an infinite number of anodes spaced continually.
-This system provides the best technical cathodic protection solution and minimizes the current output required as follows:
+This system provides the best technical corrosion prevention solution and minimizes the current output required as follows:

 • Does not require electrical isolation.